tweag/nickel/doc/manual/typing.md

   │  ^^ this expression
   │
-  = The type of the expression was expected to be `Port` = The type of the expression was inferred to be `Num` = These types are not compatible
+  = The type of the expression was expected to be `Port` = The type of the expression was inferred to be `Number` = These types are not compatible
 ```